d-morrison/IntroStatActivities/_book/07-L05-inference-1cat-theory-wrapup.md

 \newpage

 20. Based on the goals outlined in question 19, which mistake below is the company more concerned about?
+In other words, which error were the researchers trying to minimize.
 Explain your answer.

 * Not being able to advertise their ACL recovery program is better than average when their program really is better.